What are the stages of Alzheimer's disease?

 Symptoms of mild dementia due to Alzheimer's disease include:

-During the stage of moderate dementia due to Alzheimer's disease, the person becomes increasingly confused and forgetful.
-They may need help with daily tasks and assistance with looking after themselves.
+When a person has moderate dementia due to Alzheimer's disease, they become increasingly confused and forgetful.
+They may need help with daily tasks and with looking after themselves.

 Symptoms of moderate dementia due to Alzheimer's disease include:

-- Losing track of location and forgetting the way, even in familiar places
+- losing track of the location and forgetting the way, even in familiar places

-- Failing to recall the day of the week or season
+- failing to recall the day of the week or the season

-- Forgetting personal information such as address, phone number, what schools they went to
+- forgetting personal information, such as address, phone number, and education history

-- Repeating favorite memories or making up stories to fill in the gaps they have in their memory
+- repeating favorite memories or making up stories to fill memory gaps

-- Needing help with making decisions of what to wear for the weather or season
+- needing help deciding what to wear for the weather or season

-- Occasionally losing control of bladder or bowel
+- occasionally losing control of the bladder or bowel

-During this stage, the person's mental functioning continues to decline.
-Movement and physical capabilities can worsen significantly.
+During this stage, mental functioning continues to decline, while movement and physical capabilities can worsen significantly.